+The new editor UI will display.
 Scroll down to the Screens field, and add a new screen.
 This new screen will be the screen within the relationship that displays the interstitial data.
 Here, it’s been called Interstitial:

 Adding metadata elements to the interstitial data screen is the same process as adding metadata elements to a user interface as outlined in User Interface Administration.
 Navigate to Screen content to move the metadata elements onto the new screen.